What should I bring?

 If you have equipment that you are comfortable with, feel free to bring it if you like!
 The snorkel gear we keep onboard is excellent- silicone masks, dry snorkels with purge valves and fins in a wide array sizes.
 For your protection, we sanitize the equipment after each use.
 There is no discount for providing your own equipment.

-Although we cannot offer snorkel lessons or assist snorkelers with snorkeling methods while in the water our crew will be happy to help you adjust your mask, fins ad snorkel and help you become comfortable viewing the tropical fish.
-We can also provide you with either a float jacket or flotation assistance device we call a “Noodle”.
+Although we cannot offer snorkel lessons or assist snorkelers with snorkeling methods while in the water, our crew will happily give you snorkel tips and will assist you with adjusting your mask, fins and snorkel to insure you have a comfortable snorkel experience.
+We can also provide you with either a life jacket or pool noodle.

 How will we get in and out of the boat?

-At the dock you will step in.
-While out snorkeling you will slide into the water off the side of the boat.
-You will exit the water using a strong, secure, stable ladder along with assistance from the captain and crew.
+At the dock you will step in using the pontoon (pictures of our vessels are in our private charter and FAQ sections of our website).
+When you are ready to enter the water, you will sit on the pontoon and slide into the water off the side of the boat.
+You will exit the water using a strong, secure metal ladder that rests on the side of the pontoon.

 How deep will the water be?